Riahiamirreza/riahiamirreza.github.io/_posts/2023-12-19-modifying-local-variable-in-c.md

         return 0;
 }
 ```
 In this version of code, I try to access the memory of `x` using `argc` memory address.
 And using `gdb` I figured out in my compiled version of code, (remember this is very dependant on your compiler, optimization level, OS, et cetra) `x` resides 32 bytes below the `argc`.
-Note that `&argc-8` is actually subtracting 8 times of size of pointer (which is 32 bytes) from `&argc`.
+Note that `&argc-8` is actually subtracting 8 times of size of integer (which is 4 bytes) from `&argc`.
 And the result is as below:
 ```bash
 {amirreza@localhost modification}
  > ./a.out 2